Everyone talks about these soft skills but what do they mean?

 Attention to detail

 It’s easy to say you pay attention to details but what does it mean and why is it important?
-Possessing attention to detail means that you read over all of your work and ensure that every small task is undertaken with the utmost care.
-When you are dealing with numbers a stray zero or comma can mean the difference between a healthy profit and extreme debt, the results could be catastrophic.
-And it isn’t just a worry when you’re dealing with money either, sending the wrong letter to a client could mean the end of a long-lasting partnership.
+Possessing attention to detail means that you read over all of your work.
+It also means you ensure that every small task is undertaken with the utmost care.
+When handling numbers, a stray zero or comma can make the difference between a healthy profit and extreme debt.
+The consequences could be catastrophic.
+It’s not just a concern when dealing with money.
+Sending the wrong letter to a client could mean the end of a long-lasting partnership.

 Personal Integrity

-If you are dealing with people’s personal information or a company’s financial data, your employers need to know they can trust you.
+Your employers need to know they can trust you.
+Especially, if you are dealing with people’s personal information or a company’s financial data.
 You need to be able to keep both business and client details confidential.
 But having personal integrity doesn’t just mean you do what the boss says.
 Sometimes, not doing what you are told is the ethical or legal thing to do.
 While there may be negative consequences, to begin with, future employers will respect you for making the right choices.
-Possessing personal integrity also means that you can be depended upon to always arrive on time and complete your work promptly.
+Know that, being dependable is also a part of possessing personal integrity.
+Thus, make sure to always arrive on time and complete your work promptly.

 Communication: Effective Reading, Writing, Listening, Speaking

-In any position, regardless of your responsibilities, you will communicate in a lot of different ways and with a variety of people.
-You need to be able to understand what is being said, sometimes even if the person doesn’t know how to say it.
-Possessing communication skills means that you can not only say and write exactly what you mean in a way that is clear to the reader, you also know how to listen effectively so that you can meet the needs of your employer, your co-workers, and company clients.
+In any position, regardless of your responsibilities, you will communicate in various ways and with a variety of people.
+Understanding what is being said, even if the person struggles to express it, is necessary.
+Possessing communication skills means you can say and write what you mean clearly.
+Additionally, you know how to listen effectively to meet the needs of your employer, co-workers, and company clients.

 Critical Thinking: Problem-Solving, Systems, Creative Thinking

 So often jobs call for problem-solving skills, but it seems like such a vague concept.
-Anyone can see when things are going wrong, but it takes a special person to see solutions where others only see problems.
+Anyone can see when things are going wrong.
+However, it takes a special person to see solutions where others only see problems.
 To be a problem-solver, you need to think critically about situations and not jump to conclusions.
 It may be tempting to tell your new employer everything wrong with their systems.
-By working with existing procedures, rather than against them, you can often understand better why they are in place and see practical solutions from within the existing framework.
+By working with existing procedures, rather than against them, you can often understand better why they are in place.
+This allows you to see practical solutions from within the existing framework.
 Problem-solving means using the tools you have to solve the issues at hand.

 Organization: Time Management, Multitasking, Information Ordering В

-When you have multiple responsibilities you need to be able to manage your time and your tasks to ensure you get everything done.
-Time management means you are able to effectively manage competing demands on your time, deciding quickly who and what is most important.
+When you have multiple responsibilities, you need to manage your time and tasks to ensure you get everything done.
+Time management means you can effectively manage competing demands on your time.
+Decide quickly who and what is most important.
 Contrary to popular belief, multitasking abilities doesn’t mean you can do multiple things at once.
 Instead, it refers to the knack of managing multiple tasks and projects at the same time, ensuring that all are complete in the appropriate timeframe.
-Information ordering is about how data is managed, stored and organized.
-People who have information ordering skills enjoy the challenge of designing, implementing and maintaining organizational systems, be they for confidential document filing, inventory management or stationery supplies.
+Managing, storing, and organizing data is what information ordering is about.
+People with information ordering skills enjoy designing, implementing, and maintaining organizational systems.
+These systems can be for confidential document filing, inventory management, or stationery supplies.
 Being adept at organization means that you are able to locate vital information on demand.

 Works well in a team

-Be they boss, coworker or client, in any job you will need to work cooperatively with people who have different objectives and responsibilities to yourself.
-You also need to be able to share the glory and the failure of a major project and work together to come up with solutions that suit all parties.
-To possess teamwork skills, you need to be able to put your ego to one side and listen to the opinions and criticisms of others without taking offense.
+Be they boss, coworker, or client, in any job, you will need to work cooperatively with people who have different objectives and responsibilities than yourself.
+You also need to be able to share the glory and the failure of a major project.
+Work together to come up with solutions that suit all parties.
+To possess teamwork skills, you need to be able to put your ego to one side.
+Listen to the opinions and criticisms of others without taking offense.

 Adaptable to change